Cases We Handle

 Do I Have a Case?

-We provide free case evaluations 24/7.
-Following an accident, there may be a lot of moving parts, which is why it is important to contact a greater Chicago personal injury attorney.
+Our Chicago personal injury attorneys provide free case evaluations 24/7.
+Following an accident, there may be a lot of moving parts, which is why it is important to contact a greater Chicago personal injury lawyer.
 Many times the injured party is in no position to navigate the claim alone.
 They may be experiencing a variety of emotions, from pain and confusion to anger and sadness, which may make it difficult to reach informed decisions.

 Additionally, witnesses’ recollection of what occurred may become hazy, and insurance company adjusters may try to take advantage of the injured party by asking questions in a way that could hurt their claim.
 When you consult with a member of the Lamber Goodnow team, they will provide guidance for your specific and unique situation.